-The Clean Air Act (Section 319) requires establishment of an air quality monitoring system throughout the U.S. The monitoring stations in this network have been called the State and Local Air Monitoring Stations (SLAMS).
-The SLAMS network consists of approximately 4,000 monitoring sites set up and operated by state and local air pollution agencies according to specifications prescribed by EPA for monitoring methods and network design.
+The Clean Air Act requires every state to establish a network of air monitoring stations for criteria pollutants, following specific guidelines for their location and operation.
+The monitoring stations in this network have been called the State and Local Air Monitoring Stations (SLAMS).
+The SLAMS network consists of approximately 4,000 monitoring sites whose distribution is largely determined by the needs of State and local air pollution control agencies.
 All ambient monitoring networks selected for use in SLAMS are tested periodically to assess the quality of the SLAMS data being produced.
 Measurement accuracy and precision are estimated for both automated and manual methods.
 The individual results of these tests for each method or analyzer are reported to EPA.
 Then, EPA calculates quarterly integrated estimates of precision and accuracy for the SLAMS data.